Relationship Transitions

 We've been brought up to believe that the end of a relationship means it failed.

-But it's not the t
+But it's not the truth.

 Our legacy relationship models don't teach us how to gracefully transition in and out of relationships, and with this, we've tied our self esteem to how long the relationship lasts.